colethecoder/category-theory-for-programmers/Chapter1.md

 Console.WriteLine(result);
 ```

-4. Is the world-wide web a category in any sense?
-Are links morphisms?
+**4. Is the world-wide web a category in any sense?
+Are links morphisms?**

     If it were a category with pages as objects and links as morphisms then:

     - Each page would need to link to itself (identity)
     - You would have to consider links as composable.

     So it's not really category.

-5. Is Facebook a category, with people as objects and friendships as
+**5. Is Facebook a category, with people as objects and friendships as
-morphisms?
+morphisms?**

     No because if:

     `Person A is friends with Person B AND Person B is friends with Person C`

     there is no guarantee that this can be composed to mean that Person A is friends with Person C.
     Also identity would mean you are friends with yourself which is a bit strange.

-6 When is a directed graph a category?
+**6. When is a directed graph a category?**